 Boaz protected Naomi’s honour, as shown above.
-Had she been seen at the threshing floor, her statue in society would have been ruined.
+Had she been seen on the threshing floor, her statue in society would have been ruined.
 Boaz showed himself to be a man of great integrity.
 He sent Ruth back to her mother in law with barley.

 - Waiting is always key to allowing God to do his will.
 Ruth was more than willing to wait.
 She was willing to follow her mother in law with no prospects of marriage.
 She was then asked to wait again!